 6. Use modern dental equipment

 Using state-of-the-art dental equipment and dental techniques will enable you to retain your previous patients while attracting new ones to your clinic.
-It demonstrates that your practice is technology-forward – that it is equipped to offer solutions to a multitude of dental problems under one roof.
-This allows you to focus on improving patient care, which is crucial for the growth of your practice.
+It demonstrates that your practise is technology-forward – that it is equipped to offer solutions to a multitude of dental problems under one roof.
+This allows you to focus on improving patient care, which is crucial for the growth of your practise.